Dev-Qwerty/hacktoberfest-2020/README.md

 git checkout -b john-doe
 ```

-## Create the programs and committhose changes
+## Create the programs and commit those changes

 Create a folder with your name.
 Navigate to that folder and create your first program.
 Go to your project directory and excecute the command ```git status```.
 You can see the changes in red color.
 Add those changes to the branch you just created using the ```git add``` command: